vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_0/code_walkthrough.md

 }
 ```

 Here we see our first proper code, in the shape of creating a SDL window.
 The first thing we do is init the SDL library.
 The SDL library contains quite a few things, so we have to send a flag of what do we want to use.
 SDL_INIT_VIDEO tells SDL that we want the main windowing functionality.
 That also includes basic input events like keys or mouse.

+We also set a global pointer for the vulkan engine singleton reference.
+We do that instead of a typical singleton because we want to control explicitly when is the class initalized and destroyed.
+The normal Cpp singleton pattern doesnt give us control over that.

 Once SDL has been initialized, we use it to create a window.
 The window is stored on the `_window` member for later use.

 Because SDL is a C library, it does not support constructors and destructors, and things have to get deleted manually.

 If the window is created, it also has to be destroyed.
 <!-- codegen from tag extras on file E:\ProgrammingProjects\vulkan-guide-2\chapter-0/vk_engine.cpp -->
 ```cpp
 void VulkanEngine::cleanup()